 They say MMR doesn’t cause autism.
 But it might.

 Even the vaccine court has rule that evidence of a causal relationship between autism and MMR exists and that MMR can cause brain encephalopathy leading to permanent brain injury or death.
 Study after study after study, vaccine inserts, and countless court cases have confirmed this link.
 I don’t know about you, but I am not a fan of the “inject now worry about it later” mentality and I certainly didn’t choose my stance because I saw an unsubstantiated, inflammatory media attack on Dr. Wakefield.
 It’s time to stop bashing Wakefield and start addressing autism.
+While we’re at it, let’s Google #CDCWhistleblower and take a stroll through WikiLeaks.

 They say thimerosal in vaccines doesn’t cause autism, but it might.

 There are over 15,000 articles in the medical literature describing the adverse health effects of mercury exposure on the human body, so it seems logical that one might be concerned.
 Although thimerosal has been reduced or removed from most vaccines, it is still present in the yearly influenza vaccine (unless you request one without) and was present in three vaccines (DTaP, Hep b, and Hib) all of which either listed autism, brain encephalitis, or neurological damage as possible adverse reactions.
 Considering the most recent autism statistics are from 2010 and aluminum was the replacement of choice for thimerosal – the verdict is still out.
 Is replacing something harmful with something harmful any better?
 We should probably make sure there’s no chance of autism before we go injecting any neurotoxin into our children.
+(For more on thimerosal, see the film, Trace Amounts.)

 They say a child gets more exposure to aluminum in breast milk and that aluminum is safe.
 Wrong again.